Finite-time singularity of the stochastic harmonic map flow: Introduction and main results

+The latter energy corresponds to closest neighbour interaction, and here we do not take into account other contributions such as anisotropy, stray field or external field (for details see \cite{brown1963micromagnetics}).
+Ignoring for now the noise and dropping the so-called gyromagnetic term (which has no effect on the energy), we obtain the harmonic map flow from $\M$ to the unit sphere $\mathbb S^2$, namely

-Note that \eqref{HMF} is in fact the gradient flow associated to $E$, as the right hand side equals the pointwise orthogonal projection of the effective field onto $\vect u(t,x)^{\perp}$.
-This model has been independently studied e.g.\ in \cite{eells1964harmonic,hamilton1975harmonic,eells1978report,eells1988another}, in the more general case where $u:\R_+\times\M\to\mathscr N$ and $\M,\mathscr N$ are Riemannian manifolds.
-The interest of this evolution problem lies in the fact that it provides a tool to construct harmonic maps, in some given homotopy class.
-Recall that a map $\varphi :\M\to \mathscr N $ is said to be \textit{harmonic} if it is a regular solution to the minimization problem associated to the energy $(1/2)\int_\M|\nabla u|_{T_u\mathscr N}^2$.
+where $\Delta $ denotes the Laplacian with respect to each of the components of $u\equiv(u^1,u^2,u^3)$, and $|\nabla u|^2:=\sum_{i\leq 3,j\leq2}(\partial _ju^i)^2.$ Note that \eqref{HMF} is in fact the gradient flow associated to $E$, under the constraint \eqref{constraint}.
+This model has been independently studied e.g.\ in \cite{eells1964harmonic,hamilton1975harmonic,eells1978report,eells1988another}, where target manifolds more general than $\mathbb S^2$ are considered.
+It provides a tool to construct a \textit{harmonic map} in the homotopy class of $\varphi $, namely a regular solution to the minimization problem associated to $E$.

+Existence of finite-time blowing-up solutions has been shown in dimensions strictly greater than 2 in \cite{coron1989equations}, and then later in 2D in \cite{chang1992finite}.
+The two-dimensional case is more challenging in the sense that the $H^1$ a priori estimate barely fails to give well-posedness.
+Another specific feature of the 2D case is that in the absence of noise, there can be at most one energy-decreasing solution in the latter class \cite{freire1995uniqueness}.
+Note however that the energy cannot be decreasing with a stochastic term as in \eqref{SHMF} below (as can be shown by applying It\^o Formula to $E$).

-\paragraph{Blowing-up of symmetric solutions in 2D.} The case where $\M$ denotes a surface has been particularly investigated in the literature, since the latter $H^1$ energy barely fails to control the nonlinear terms in the equation, and thereby to globalize the local solutions.
-If the initial energy is less than some quantum
+\paragraph{Singularities of symmetric solutions in 2D.} The case where $\M$ is a surface is energy-critical, meaning that blow-up by concentration of energy can occur.
+If the initial energy is less than some quantity